j-mhu/hera/tests/driverless/README.md

 > Please make sure that the `TWO_TASK` and `TWO_TASK_READ` variables have the same port number set as the mock server, if you're running on localhost.

+> Otherwise, if you want to change the connected database to a real MySQL server, change the `TWO_TASK` and `TWO_TASK_READ` variables to the appropriate DSN.

 ## Major modifications to Hera source code

 Wherever I have modified code, I have left explanations and comments to explain